Short Course at ECS meetings

-- Introduction and Overview of Electrode Processes
+- Introduction and overview of electrode processes

-- cell potentials and EMF, half-reactions, cell notation, reference electrodes, standard potentials and Nernst equation vs. open circuit potential
+- Cell potentials and EMF, half-reactions, cell notation, reference electrodes, standard potentials, and Nernst equation vs. open circuit potential

-- electrode-solution interface and double-layer structure
+- Electrode-solution interface and double-layer structure

-- coulometry, bulk electrolysis
+- Coulometry, bulk electrolysis

-- Theoretical Basis for Methods
+- Theoretical basis for methods

-- mass-transfer effects, Nernst approximation
+- Mass-transfer effects, Nernst approximation

-- coupled reactions and corrosion
+- Coupled reactions and corrosion

-- potential measurements, cyclic voltammetry, Tafel analysis, linear polarization technique, chronoamperometry, chronocoulometry, rotating disk and rotating ring disc electrodes, ultra microelectrodes, electrochemical impedance spectroscopy
+- Potential measurements, cyclic voltammetry, Tafel analysis, linear polarization technique, chronoamperometry, chronocoulometry, rotating disk and rotating ring disc electrodes, ultra microelectrodes, electrochemical impedance spectroscopy

-- Electrochemical Instrumentation
+- Electrochemical instrumentation

-- voltmeters, ammeters, potentiostats, galvanostats, IR compensation, design of electrochemical cells
+- Voltmeters, ammeters, potentiostats, galvanostats, IR compensation, design of electrochemical cells

 About the instructor

-Dr. Noël won the 2003 Lash Miller Award and 2018 R. C. Jacobsen Award of the ECS Canada Section.
-He is an active participant in public science outreach activities, developing and presenting chemistry demonstrations for potential young scientists from preschool to high school ages.
-He has authored over 80 journal articles, 60 conference proceedings papers, 5 book chapters, and 20 company reports.
+Dr. Noël received the ECS Canada Section’s 2003 Lash Miller and 2018 R. C. Jacobsen Awards.
+He is an active participant in public science outreach activities, developing and presenting chemistry demonstrations for potential young scientists from preschool to high school.
+He has co-authored over 110 journal articles, 60 conference proceedings papers, six book chapters, and 20 company reports.